Liverpool parade crash driver Paul Doyle jailed for more than 21 years

 The 54-year-old was sentenced at Liverpool Crown Court after admitting 31 charges.

-The driver who ploughed through crowds at Liverpool FC’s victory parade, injuring 134 supporters, has been jailed for 21 years and six months.
+The driver who ploughed through crowds at Liverpool’s victory parade, injuring 134 supporters, has been jailed for 21 years and six months.

 Paul Doyle, 54, was travelling into the city centre to collect friends on May 26 when he “lost his temper” and drove his Ford Galaxy directly into supporters making their way home from the Premier League title celebrations.